-Beta is a measure of a share's volatility in relation to the market.
-The market (AU average) beta is 1, while Ironbark Capital 's is 0.4436.
+Beta measures a share's volatility in relation to the market.
+The market (AU average) beta is 1, while Ironbark Capital 's is 0.4835.
 This would suggest that Ironbark Capital 's shares are less volatile than average (for this exchange).

 Ironbark Capital overview

 Ironbark Capital Limited is an closed-ended balanced mutual fund launched and advised by Kaplan Funds Management Pty Ltd. The fund invests in the public equity and fixed income markets of Australia.
 It seeks to invest in stocks of companies operating across diversified sectors.
 The fund invests in various companies listed on the Australian stock exchanges.
 The fund benchmarks the performance of its portfolios against the ASX 300 Index.
 It was formerly known as BT Australian Equity Management Limited.
 Ironbark Capital Limited was formed in March 1987 and is domiciled in Australia.

 How to buy Kincora Copper (KCC) shares

 Steps to owning and managing Kincora Copper shares.

 How to invest in the Dragon Mountain Gold IPO

 Everything we know about the Dragon Mountain Gold IPO, plus information on how to buy in.